 When he asked Salagon what happened to the 'droid, the salvager explained that he wasn't on that detail, but heard they'd moved two of the units into place to separate out components and secondary items while heavy 'droids were cutting jump capacitors out of a hulk.
 But the guy running the detail didn't check a capacitor, and his crew screwed up.
 One capacitor was still fully charged and discharged catastrophically when one of the cutters opened it.
 Brian confirmed that two of the three grav modules tested good for basic connectivity and response.
 That didn't mean they worked any better than the 'droid he had, but it was free.
 One of the tractor treads, and it's machinery, were gone along with the bottom corner off the third grav module.

 The head showed significant damage and most of the sensors were likely dead while he could see the spotlight LED's were burned away.
 Both light work arms were destroyed, with one still hanging off the unit, but the light work tentacles were still there.
-It was another question if they worked, but they could be a spares for the 'droid he had.
+It was another question if they worked, but they could be spares for the 'droid he had.
 Most exciting, the internal systems boards 'seemed' intact, from what he could see.
 So the brains and guts might be workable, and be great for spare parts or resale used and recovered.
 There seemed at least KCr 20 in the unit as it sat there, burnt and crispy.
 Brian found it interesting that the unit was priced at Cr 5,000!

 When Zach called Mikah about the purifier, his's tone suggested he considered being KCr 50 short a big catch.
 Knowing that was well within her personal means, but not wanting to pay what she didn't have to, Mikah told Zach about the KCr 50 from Mister Ondallah and Duke Norris' office.
 Zach was thrilled when she said they just needed to do the paperwork with the Duke's office.
 After that, they talked about the likely costs of leasing a work bay with the equipment needed to do the work, and the possible need for engineering help.
 Mikah said they should try to find the cash but, if it came to it, she could cover the costs when Zach estimated it would come to less than KCr 60 or KCr 70.
 When Mikah asked if Zach felt they could negotiate the bay fees away, he says they likely couldn't.

-Mikah asked why and Zach said he'd spoke to the salvager and the guy got him to cut the prices already.
+Mikah asked why and Zach said he'd spoke to the salvager and got the guy to cut the prices already.
 That meant he needed to make money on the package deal.
 While he might be higher than needed on the bay costs when they came, he'd likely need to get most of that.
 So they wouldn't likely be able to make that cost go away.
 Mikah said she needed to call Norris' office to get the paperwork done, or see if they could get any more money.
 Zach told her he was working on some trading deals and had made contacts the night before.
 Mikah told Zach to let the others know about the deals when he could.
 They broke the connection and Zach started preparing to head out for drinks with Erum Dalunica.
 Before he left, Ms. Vik arrived back at the berth and Zach updated her.

 Aiden and Emkir arrived soon after, and were updated too.
 Of course, Emkir asked Aiden to secure the cutter so he could continue preparing his vacc suit.
 And before Aiden was done with the cutter and Zach could update the Scouts, he slipped down to engineering, grabbed and groped Aali with a lick or two as he happily said, "We're going out tonight!"
 Once they were all gathered in the ship's lounge, a call came into the berth's comms.
 Zach answered to hear a gentleman ask who he was speaking with?
 Zach responded in kind, asking who he was speaking with?
 The man identified himself as a representative of 'Tow Star', a salvage company in-system.
 He told Zach he had heard the Hotel California was doing business in the system.
 When Zach said they were, the man said they had a special deal they'd like to speak to the ship's captain and crew about.
 Zach said that some of the crew, including the captain, weren't available at the moment and asked why they were interested in the California?